 The flu is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness.
 There are two main types of the flu virus: types A and B. The influenza A and B viruses that routinely spread in people (human influenza viruses) are responsible for seasonal flu epidemics each year.
 People who are sick with flu often feel some or all of these symptoms:

 - Runny or stuffy nose

 - Fatigue (tiredness)

-Take Antivirals Drugs, if prescribed by a doctor and be sure to take everyday precautions to protect others while sick
+Take antivirals drugs, if prescribed by a provider, and be sure to take everyday precautions to protect others while sick including:

 - Stay home until you are better